 - More difficult to resell than a single-family home

-- Typically smaller in size than standalone residence
+- Typically smaller in size than stand-alone residences

 Things To Consider About Condo Loans

 While often generally comparable to loans extended on single or multifamily houses, it’s not uncommon for condo loans to be more expensive.
-That’s because these loans may be considered riskier to lenders, as condominiums introduce more quirks and restrictions as related to shared and/or jointly owned building spaces.
-Other home buying costs may also prove higher for condo loan applicants, including private mortgage insurance and home appraisals, given larger down payment costs and more potential hidden hazards.
+That’s because condo projects introduce more quirks and restrictions related to shared and/or jointly owned building spaces, making the loans potentially more risky.
+Other home buying costs may also prove higher for condo loan applicants, including private mortgage insurance, home appraisals and larger down payments.

 Prospective condo owners should ask homeowners associations and seller’s agents to provide a full overview of building rules (and finances) before applying for a condo loan.
-That may mean asking to see important clauses and covenants, pet regulations, information on annual dues and planned expenses, and more.
-Note that some condo associations may also wish to conduct an introductory interview with you as well.
+That may mean asking to see important clauses and covenants, pet regulations, information on annual dues, planned expenses and other info.